warmachine028/memories/README.md

 -   Comments section only visible if at least 1 comment exist in a post.
 -   Custom user detail page including newly written dataBase query and Backend Logic.
 -   Custom Posts Liked by user Component.
--   Chips clickable in UserDetails.
+-   Chips clickable in UserDetails
+-   Customised comment containers with User avatar and post times.

 ## Tech Stack Used